fantastech/notifier/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send bulk WhatsApp messages and transactional notifications to your contacts and Woocommerce customers using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview) from the WordPress backend.
+Send bulk WhatsApp messages and transactional notifications to your contacts and Woocommerce customers using WhatsApp's official Cloud API.

 == Description ==

-Send bulk WhatsApp messages and transactional notifications using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview) from the WordPress backend.
+This WordPress plugin allows you to integrate your WordPress website with your account at [WANotifier.com](https://wanotifier.com) to help you trigger WhatsApp notifications from your website when some action is performed like new user registration, WooCommerce order related actions and much more!

+**Important Note: This plugin requires you to have an account at WANotifier.com to be able to trigger WhatsApp notifications.
+You can create a *FREE forever account* with us [by clicking here](https://app.wanotifier.com/create-account/).**

+= About WANotifier.com =

-[Notifier](https://wanotifier.com) is the world's first and only FREE WordPress plugin that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) right from your WordPress backend using **WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)**!
+WANotifier.com is the world's first and only FREE SaaS tool that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview)!

 WhatsApp recently launched it's Cloud API to let businesses send WhatsApp messages to customer using their official API.
 Before this if you had to send bulk WhatsApp messages or notifications, there were only two ways to do it: